Hands-On Review Of The Trail Tech Voyager GPS

 Distance: The GPS can also calculate your distance, but again, the wheel sensor will give you a more accurate measurement.
 The more accurate the distance measuring, the better if you plan on going on long rides and want to get back on the same tank of gas.

-Compass: In case you don’t have a map loaded on the TT Voyager, it does come equipped with an easy-to-read compass.
+Compass: In case you don’t have a map loaded on the TT Voyager, it does come equipped with an easy to read compass.
 I find the compass especially useful when I’m in a new park that looks small but has trails that keep branching off until you’re deep in the dense trees and you didn’t think you needed to load a map because the park looked small and I can’t get back to my truck, and I’m late for dinner!

 Altitude: Another benefit of the GPS is the built-in altitude meter (altimeter).
 The altimeter probably won’t come into play while you are riding, but the data it provides is useful before and after.
 If you travel to a new place to ride, chances are your altitude related to sea level will change.
 This is where you can use the altitude meter to adjust your bike accordingly.
 Then after your ride, you can use the logged data for ride analysis.